gesquive/dyngo/README.md

 Add any flags/env vars needed to make sure the job runs as intended.
 If not using arguments, then make sure the config file path is specified with a flag or can be found at one of the expected locations.

 ### Service
 By default, the process is setup to run as a service.
-Feel free to use upstart, init, runit or any other service manager to run the `digitalocean-ddns` executable.
+Feel free to use upstart, systemd, runit or any other service manager to run the `digitalocean-ddns` executable.

 Example systemd & upstart scripts can be found in the `services` directory.